-Residential Sector Sixteen is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
-It will comprise a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).
-It will also include open space in the form of a linear park together with supporting engineering infrastructure.
+Residential Sector Thirty-three is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
+It will comprise medium density housing including detached housing on small lots, a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).

 The Proposed Plan of Subdivision for the sector is shown in Figure 4.
-This plan identifies the following key land use elements:
+These plan identifies the following key land use elements:

-- (i) Part of a residential village accommodating approximately 36 dwellings; - (ii) Additional linear parkland of approximately 14,239 m2; and - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating approximately 65 dwellings; - (ii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.

-The broad principles for residential planning and design are outlined in the Central East 'C' Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in Woodside Residential Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following: